ppamidimarri/TeslaCamMerge/README.md

 7. Restart nginx.
 8. Try accessing http://123.234.213.120/ on your phone with WiFi off.
 9. If the above test worked, then try it in the car browser.
 Bookmark the page in the car browser.

+If your URL for external access has a location after the `/` (e.g. `http://123.234.213.120/footage`), you need to stop the  startFileBrowser service and then update filebrowser configuration with `filebrowser config set -b /footage`.

 Your WAN IP address _may_ be dynamic -- that is at your ISP's discretion.
 If it is, saving a bookmark with the number will stop working when the ISP gives you a new WAN IP.
 To get around this, you need to jump through a few more hoops.